-This painting of Mallorca is a fantasy set in the capital of the Mallorca, the Spanish island off the coast of Valencia.
-Woman have coffee while looking at a sculpture of woman.
+This painting is set in Palma, the capital of the Mallorca, the Spanish island off the coast of Valencia.
+Women have coffee while looking at a sculpture of woman.
 In the background is the Cathedral, famous for the interior bathed in light from the rose windows and lighting by the famous Spanish Modernismo architect from Barcelona, Antonio Gaudi.

 After the the Iberians came the Phoenicians and Greeks.
 The island was ruled from Rome no later than 123 BCE.
 Then the Arabs arrived, whose fleet moored in the harbor and convinced the islanders to submit to Islamic rule while allowing residents to maintain their religious preferences.
 Piracy was a significant source of wealth in the Islamic era, most likely largely due to the strategic location of the island.
 The city was reconquered in 1229 by Jaume (James) I of Aragon.
 His son built Bellver Castle and started the Cathedral.
 In 1391 anti-Jewish killings were widespread.
 Those who did not leave the island and survived were forced to convert.
 Two gangs ruled the island in the 17th century, when piracy was again widespread, while the Jews suffered tremendously thanks to that lovely chapter of Spanish history, the Inquisition.